Skip to main content

 Explore current AAO Endorsed & Discount programs

 Have an idea for new endorsements?
-Please email Mindi Brothers, AAO VP of Growth & Transformation at [email protected].
+Please email Lindsey Swacil, AAO Business Development Product Manager at [email protected].

 New Programs For Members

-New programs to help advance member success are in development with the first planned to launch to members at Annual Session 2021.
+New programs to help advance member success are in continuous development.

 How new programs are developed:

-• A Stage-Gate Process is followed to provide discipline and rigor where go/no-go decisions are made by the Business Development Task Force.
+• A Stage-Gate Process is followed to provide discipline and rigor where go/no-go decisions are made by the Business Development Committee.

 • Opportunity areas are identified by research.

-• Product/service concepts are developed, evaluated and refined considering member research.
+• Product/service concepts are developed, evaluated and refined according to member research.

 • Business case with financial model is evaluated.